The Data Room

 Method

 What counts as a "close."
 We only make price claims about trusted closes: an auction with a verified winning bid, or one we watched receive real bids before it ended.
 Teasers pulled before opening, and closes we couldn't confirm, are excluded from every average, median, and ranking.
-Verified and last-seen prices are always labeled — never blended.
+Verified and last-seen prices are always labeled and never blended.
+They're never dropped, either: a program whose platform hides finals (like Delta) stays on every chart, with its last-seen prices labeled as such.

 Why no dollar values.
 A point's cash value depends on the program, your status, and transfer windows — there's no honest single exchange rate.
 So everything stays in native points or miles.

 Freshness.
-The figures on this page are recomputed once a week (overnight US Eastern) and cached, so it stays fast no matter the traffic.
-Last updated July 8, 2026.
+The figures on this page are recomputed once a week (overnight US Eastern) and cached, so the page stays fast no matter the traffic.
+Last updated August 17, 2026.

 Want the underlying closes?
-Browse the full auction archive or a per-program stats page.
+Browse the full auction archive or the price statistics for every program.